William Cowherd: Bible Christian Church

-In 1800 Cowherd established a new congregation in Salford, building the chapel at his own expense.
-His chapel, Christ Church, was located on King Street, Salford, just across the River Irwell from Manchester.
-Believing that ministers should maintain themselves he conducted a school and practised as a physician from time to time.
-In 1809 he promulgated the doctrine that people should "eat no more meat till the world endeth" and abstain from alcoholic drinks.
+In 1800, Cowherd established a new congregation in Salford and built a chapel at his own expense.
+The chapel, Christ Church, was located on King Street, Salford, across the River Irwell from Manchester.
+Cowherd believed that ministers should support themselves, and he conducted a school and occasionally practised as a physician.
+In 1809, he taught that people should "eat no more meat till the world endeth" and abstain from alcoholic drinks.

-The denomination he founded was known as the Bible Christian Church (not to be confused with the Methodist sect of the same name based in the South-west of England).
-His early ideas and insight into the abstinence from eating meat, provided the basis for early ideas about vegetarianism.
-The message was preached in the U.S. when 41 members of the Bible Christian Church crossed the Atlantic in 1817.
+The denomination he founded was known as the Bible Christian Church, distinct from the Methodist denomination of the same name based in south-west England.
+The church's teaching on abstinence from meat formed part of the religious context from which later organised vegetarianism in Britain developed.
+In 1817, 41 members of the Bible Christian Church migrated to the United States, where they formed the Philadelphia Bible Christian Church.

-Cowherd is credited with being an important early advocate for vegetarianism.
-It is noted that he asked his congregation in a sermon preached on 18 January 1809, to refrain from eating meat which culminated in the founding of the Vegetarian Society in 1847.
+Cowherd has been described as an early advocate of vegetarianism.
+In a sermon preached on 18 January 1809, he asked his congregation to refrain from eating meat.
+Later accounts connected the church and its members with the founding of the Vegetarian Society in 1847.

 Death

-Cowherd died on 24 March 1816 and was buried in the Christ Church yard with the inscription at his request after Alexander Pope's verse about "He who would save a sinking land": "All feared, none loved, and few understood".
+Cowherd died on 24 March 1816 and was buried in the Christ Church yard.
+At his request, his inscription adapted Alexander Pope's verse about "He who would save a sinking land": "All feared, none loved, and few understood".

 Library

-Facts Authentic in Science and Religion towards a new Translation of the Bible which he had compiled was printed after his death.
-He left his personal library to the chapel and it was transferred to the new Bible Christian Chapel in Cross Lane.
-According to William Axon "It was at one time a circulating library, accessible to the public upon easy terms, but the books are not such as can be read by those who run."
-It was a scholar's library, strong in theology (including the London polyglott edition of the Bible, 1657), with some mystical works and books on health from the 17th century and later.
+Facts Authentic in Science and Religion towards a New Translation of the Bible, compiled by Cowherd, was printed after his death.
+He left his personal library to the chapel, and it was later transferred to the new Bible Christian Chapel in Cross Lane.
+According to Axon, "It was at one time a circulating library, accessible to the public upon easy terms, but the books are not such as can be read by those who run."
+The collection was strong in theology, including the London polyglot edition of the Bible from 1657, and included mystical works and books on health from the seventeenth century and later.